garcia-lab/PADM20API_SANDBOX/README.md

 Chances are you're reading this because you're interested in Tripp Lite's PADM 20 platform and our new RESTful API.
 Nothing you find here will be ready for production use as-is, but you may find some useful examples or docs that help.
 Feel free to reach out to me directly if you have questions.

-With that out of the way, here's a running list of what I have going:
+With that out of the way, below is a running list of what I have going.

 Some basic examples here on Postman: